python/cpython/Doc/library/stdtypes.rst

       >>> 'mississippi'.rstrip('ipz')
       'mississ'

-   See :meth:`str.cutsuffix` for a method that will remove a single suffix string rather than all of a set of characters.
+   See :meth:`str.removesuffix` for a method that will remove a single suffix string rather than all of a set of characters.

 .. method:: str.split(sep=None, maxsplit=-1)